bryanc-nz/macos-virtualboxinstall/README.md

 ![](secpriv.png)

 ## Run the installer
 Leave the Security & Privacy pane open.
-Double click VirtualBox.pkg to begin the installation.
+Double click **VirtualBox.pkg** to begin the installation.
 Unless you absolutely know what you are doing it best to accept all the defaults.

 Enter your password when asked.

+If the install finished with no errors then you probably have a successful installation.

+You may receive a popup window asking you to confirm the installation of the kext bundles, in which case your next step will be to take action in the Security & Privacy window

 ### Successful installation
 If the installation proceeds to a successful conclusion with no additional popups or errors, you have finished.
 This may be the case if you have previously allowed Oracle to install the kext bundles.
 It is a very good idea to reboot your machine before attempting to run VirtualBox.

-### Action required in Security & Preferences
+### Action required in Security & Privacy
 You may receive a popup window asking you to confirm the installation of the kext bundles.

 Navigate to your Security & Privacy window and allow Oracle to install the software.
 Do not restart your machine at this point, even though you will be prompted to do this.